deployd/docs/docs/using-modules/official/event.md

 ### Event API

-In addition to the generic [custom resource event API](../reference/event-api.md), the following functions and variables are available while scripting the Route Event resource:
+In addition to the generic [custom resource event API](../reference/event-api.md), the following functions and variables are available while scripting the Event resource:

 #### setResult(result) <!-- api -->